-Best holiday rental deals in Isle of Lewis and Harris
+Best holiday rental deals on the Isle of Lewis and Harris

-Recommended holiday lettings in Isle of Lewis and Harris
+Recommended holiday lettings on the Isle of Lewis and Harris

-Rent a holiday apartment, home or cottage in Isle of Lewis and Harris: from £40 per night
+Rent a holiday home, apartment or cottage on the Isle of Lewis and Harris from just £45 per night

-Popular holiday rental amenities in Isle of Lewis and Harris
+Popular holiday rental amenities on the Isle of Lewis and Harris

-The weather in Isle of Lewis and Harris
+The Weather on the Isle of Lewis and Harris

 Check out the climate diagram for Lewis and Harris.
-During July, maximum temperatures go up to more than 16° January is the coolest month, with average minimal temperature reaching 2°.
-The rainiest month is July while the driest month is February.
+During July, maximum temperatures climb above 16°.
+January is the coolest month, with the average minimum temperature falling to 2°.
+The rainiest month is December, while the driest month is February.

 Scottish island life with holiday cottages on Lewis and Harris